- Released: 2020

 I wish someone in the YouTube comments section hadn’t compared it with Coldplay’s ‘Yellow’ (both songs mention the colour and feature the singer walking on a beach, but that’s about the end of the similarities).
 In fact, the entire comments section for that video is pretty dire, I should know by now not to read them!

-As I expected, it is probably the best track on this album, but it’s still a really focused, well-rounded follow-up from this bedroom-pop sensation.
+As I expected, it is probably the best track on this album, but that’s not to say it isn’t a really focused, well-rounded follow-up from this bedroom-pop sensation.
 There’s a bit more thickness to the songs – Clean often felt like it was just her and her guitar – but the songs retain their rawness and intimacy despite their fuller sound.

 This is a wonderful follow-up from Soccer Mommy, who is maturing her songwriting without losing the youthful fragility that makes her music tug at the heartstrings.